Exploring Generalizable Automated Program Repair with Large Language Models: Introduction

 We study the following aspects: (1) The question of whether certain LLMs display language-agnostic repair capabilities.
 (2) The influence of different information sources in the prompt (specifically, localization and test errors).
 (3) The robustness of LLMs to the quality of Fault Localization (FL).
 To do so, we systematically evaluate LLMs' APR accuracy for line-level vs function-level localization, and when combined with a real-world spectrum-based automated FL.
 (4) The performance across different patch complexity levels (i.e., single-line, single-hunk, multi-hunk).

 Based on our experiments, current LLMs do not generalize well across programming languages for the task of program repair.
 In particular, we observed that different LLMs perform well on different benchmarks.
 Similar to others~\cite{DBLP:journals/corr/abs-2404-05520}, we observed that including information about the failing test case significantly boosted the repair performance for all models.
 We found LLMs to show good robustness when repairing bugs of higher complexity.
 However, notably, our comparison between perfect and automated FL techniques showed a drastic decline in repair capabilities if the buggy function cannot reliably be identified.
 Overall, our findings provide fundamental and comprehensive understanding of the current capabilities of LLMs with respect to the various aspects of APR, which is beneficial for our community (e.g., for designing future research efforts) and for practitioners (e.g., for selecting appropriate LLMs for their repair use case).
 In summary, we make the following core contributions: \begin{itemize} \item We provide an extensive evaluation of state-of-the-art (open and closed) LLMs' program repair capabilities, including multiple models, programming languages, prompt variations, patch complexities, and fault localization methods. \item To the APR practitioner, our main take-away results are that (1) different LLMs are suited best for different languages, suggesting language-specific model committees, (2) test information appears to be a key signal for LLM-based APR, and (3) open models appear to be catching up to their closed counterparts. \item To the future APR researcher, our study shows that (1) fault localization is a potential bottleneck for APR pipelines, which suggests a strong focus on this aspect.
-(2) Overall, we found APR accuracy to generalize poorly, i.e., different models react differently when varying programming language or prompt information.
+(2) APR accuracy generalizes poorly, with different models reacting differently when varying programming language or prompt information; and (3) combining different LLMs improves results across languages and offers interesting directions for future work.
 We conclude that APR pipelines need to be benchmarked carefully and broadly.
 To support such a holistic evaluation of future progress in APR, we open-source our experimental setup and results for other researchers. \end{itemize}